Google Product Listing Ads Optimization: The Definitive Guide (2023)

 5. Adding asset group

 Now it’s time to provide your website information, aka assets.
-These assets include several information about your website, such as –
+These assets include information about your website, such as –

 - Images (up to 15 images)